lprfernandes/learning_net/ASP.NET Core.md

 * maxlength(value)
 * length(min,max)

-ex: // an arg passed of employeeName that is min 3 chars and max of 7 and defaults to Luis in case of not passed
+ex: // an arg passed of employeeName that is min 3 chars and max of 7 and defaults to John in case of not passed

         app.UseEndpoints( endpoints =>
         {
-                endpoints.Map("employee/profile/{employeeName:length(3,7)=luis}", async context => {
+                endpoints.Map("employee/profile/{employeeName:length(3,7)=john}", async context => {
                         context.Response.WriteAsync("Something");
                 });
         });